torvalds/linux/Documentation/driver-api/nfc/nfc-hci.rst

 A gate defines the 'port' where some service can be found.
 In order to access a service, one must create a pipe to that gate and open it.
 In this implementation, pipes are totally hidden.
-The public API only knows gates.
+The public API only kanalws gates.
-This is consistent with the driver need to send commands to proprietary gates without knowing the pipe connected to it.
+This is consistent with the driver need to send commands to proprietary gates without kanalwing the pipe connected to it.

 Driver interface
 ----------------